dell/terraform-provider-powermax/docs/index.md

 page_title: "powermax Provider"
 subcategory: ""
 description: |-
-  The Terraform provider for Dell PowerMax can be used to interact with a Dell PowerFlex array in order to manage the array resources.
+  The Terraform provider for Dell PowerMax can be used to interact with a Dell PowerMax array in order to manage the array resources.
 ---

 # powermax Provider

-The Terraform provider for Dell PowerMax can be used to interact with a Dell PowerFlex array in order to manage the array resources.
+The Terraform provider for Dell PowerMax can be used to interact with a Dell PowerMax array in order to manage the array resources.

 ## Example Usage